sf-wdi-19-20/modules/w3_d4_1_nested_resources/README.md

 To Do Lists are made up of Tasks

-We need to be create APIs that allow apps (including our own apps) to easily CRUD *nested* data that represents these situations.
+We need to create APIs that allow apps (including our own apps) to easily CRUD *nested* data that represents these situations.

 ##Nested Data Modeling